 These symptoms are the most common and may be different for each person.
 Sometimes, individual migraine episodes may produce different symptoms in the same person.

-Current thinking about the cause of migraines reflects the idea that the brain and the nervous system are involved.
-Previously, dilation and constriction of blood vessels in the head was considered the main reason for migraine pain.
-However, research has now revealed migraines are primarily neurological in origin, involving brain chemicals and nerve pathways.
+Current thinking about the cause of migraines reflects the idea that the brain and the nervous system play a part.
+Researchers used to believe that migraine pain resulted from dilation and constriction of blood vessels in the head.
+However, research has now revealed they are primarily neurological in origin, involving brain chemicals and nerve pathways.
 Migraine symptoms can change from one attack to the next and suffers can experience more than one type of a migraine.
-Migraines are known to run in families, but this is not the only reason they occur.
+They are known to run in families, but this is not the only reason they occur.

 Migraine triggers including anything contributing to an episode where a migraine develops.
 The triggers do not cause the migraine disorder.
 However, they increase the frequency with which a migraine is likely to occur.
-If you are someone who already suffers from migraines, you may have certain triggers that bring about migraines for you.
-What triggers your migraines may be very different from what triggers your friend’s migraines.
+If you are a migraineur yourself, you may have certain triggers that bring about attacks for you.
+What triggers your attacks may be very different from what triggers your friend’s episodes.

 Another factor to be aware of is that triggers do not cause migraines every time they occur.
 For example, sleep might be a trigger but only if you get too much or too little.
-Environmental factors are often known to be triggers.
+Environmental factors are also triggers.
 These can include weather changes.
-In fact, out of 120 patients, 82% said the weather was a trigger.
+In fact, out of 120 patients, 82% said the weather triggered their attacks.

 Weather Conditions and Migraines